ssiccardi/cq_rchprintf/README.md

 The module was written for a specific customer, it is not o be intended as a final product, but as a working starting point for whoever wants to use the printF fiscal printer writing a module for Openerp.

+Il supposes that the printer is connected to the same local network where the P.o.S. worker's computer is; its address is presently hardcoded in fprchprintf.js as 192.168.1.220.